XD-Picture Card: Raw hardware

 At the raw hardware level, an xD card is simply an ordinary NAND flash integrated circuit in an unusual package.
-Comparing the pinout of an xD card to the pinout of a NAND flash chip in a standard TSOP package, one finds a nearly one-to-one correspondence between the active pins of the two devices. xD cards share this characteristic with the older SmartMedia cards, which are also basically raw NAND flash chips, albeit in a larger package.
+Comparing the pinout of a 18-pin to the pinout of a NAND flash chip in a standard TSOP package, there is very close correspondence between the active pins of the two devices. xD cards share this characteristic with the older SmartMedia cards, which are also basically raw NAND flash chips, albeit in a larger package.

 xD and SmartMedia cards can be used by hobbyists as a convenient source of NAND flash memory chips for custom projects.
 For example, the Mattel Juice Box PMP can be booted into Linux using a modified cartridge containing an xD card with a boot image written on it.
 Additionally, SmartMedia and xD card readers can be used to read the data from NAND flash chips in electronic devices, by soldering leads between the chip and the card reader.